-The Dean lab has a major focus on the development of a probiotic vaccine platform utilizing the probiotic organism Lactobacillus acidophilus.
+The Dean lab, of the Center for Vector-Borne Infectious Diseases (CVID), has a major focus on the development of a probiotic vaccine platform utilizing the probiotic organism Lactobacillus acidophilus.
 Specific applications include vaccines against human rotavirus, feline coronavirus (FECV) and SARS-CoV-2.
 We study the host mucosal immune response and immune mechanisms of multiple adjuvant strategies.
 The relationship between the host microbiome and mucosal immunity and the impact of oral vaccination on the intestinal microbiome are also active areas of research.
 Study of the immunpathogenesis of viral infections is an overarching emphasis.

 Vaccine Development Against SARS-CoV-2

 Investigating the Relationship Between Recombinant Lactobacillus acidophilus and the Local Bacterial Microbiome

 Vaccine Development for the Prevention of Feline Infectious Peritonitis Virus (FIP)

 Improvements in Feline Infectious Peritonitis Virus (FIP) Diagnostics

 Impact of oral probiotic Lactobacillus acidophilus vaccine strains on the immune response and gut microbiome of mice.

 Abdo Z, LeCureux J, LaVoy A, Eklund B, Ryan EP, Dean GA.

 PLoS One.
 2019 Dec 12;14(12):e0225842. doi: 10.1371/journal.pone.0225842. eCollection 2019.